IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Preparing-a-zOS-PT-image.md

    EOF
    ```

-   The `COPY` directive will copy all the files from the applications root directory a sub-directory of the z/FS file system provisioned with the CICS region.
+   The `COPY` directive will copy all the files from the applications root directory a sub-directory of the z/FS file system provisioned with the CICS® region.
 Update the value of the sub-directory to suit the application.

    Update the values for `DFH_CICSPLEX` and `DFH_NODE_HOME` to be suitable for your z/OS environment, and add additional properties as required.
-Further customization can be made by adding properties as described in [Configuration properties for CICS images](https://www.ibm.com/support/knowledgecenter/en/SSXH44E_1.0.0/zospt/cics/zospt-cics-properties.html).
+Further customization can be made by adding properties as described in [Configuration properties for CICS® images](https://www.ibm.com/support/knowledgecenter/en/SSXH44E_1.0.0/zospt/cics/zospt-cics-properties.html).

 6. Upload the z/OS PT image source and application to z/OS.